SignalK/simplegauges/README.md

 and hopefully eventually

-* contribute your additions back to the main instrumentpanel repository by creating a Github Pull Request.
+* contribute your additions back to the main simplegauges repository by creating a Github Pull Request.